More Than 1 Million People Ordered To Evacuate As Hurricane Florence Approaches

 Virginia

-In Virginia, Gov. Northam issued a mandatory evacuation order for coastal residents in "Zone A" — an area that includes parts of of Hampton Roads and the Eastern Shore.
+In Virginia, Gov. Northam issued a mandatory evacuation order for coastal residents in "Zone A" — an area that includes parts of Hampton Roads and the Eastern Shore.
 The order took effect at 8 a.m.
 ET Tuesday.

 NPR's Sarah McCammon, whose neighborhood in Virginia Beach is under an evacuation order, reports that as of Tuesday morning, the area was "pretty quiet."